passportxyz/eas-proxy/docs/07-identity-slashing.md

 - `removeManager(address manager) onlyAdmin`
 - `setBurnAgeThreshold(uint64 ageThreshold) onlyAdmin`
 - `setStakingContract(address stakingContract) onlyAdmin`

+> TODO: we should probably consider that a user has multiple slash events, abd the release will happen for each slash event individually
 - `release(address user, uint256 amount) onlyManager`
+> TODO: Shall we consider that this could potentially be to big to be handled in 1 transaction, hence we might want to do this in patches (paginate)?
 - `burnAgedStake() onlyManager`
 - `supportsInterface(...)` - implement ERC165 interface for IGitcoinStakingIcebox
 - `slash(address user, uint256 amount) onlyStakingContract` - call transferFrom